Babelsberg Studio: History

 In July 2004, Vivendi sold Studio Babelsberg to the investment company FBB (Filmbetriebe Berlin Brandenburg GmbH), which has Carl Woebcken and Christoph Fisser as shareholders.
 In spring of 2005, the restructured studio presented an initial public offering and began trading on the free market.

 2007 was the most profitable year since the studio's privatization in 1992 – 12 feature films were shot at Studio Babelsberg, among them Valkyrie with Tom Cruise, The International with Clive Owen and The Reader with Kate Winslet.

 In 2008, Studio Babelsberg and Hollywood producer Joel Silver formed a strategic alliance to produce feature films from the Dark Castle production slate at the world's oldest film studio.

 International co-productions made in Babelsberg include Quentin Tarantino's Inglourious Basterds (released 2009), Roman Polanski's The Ghost Writer (2010), Brian De Palma's Passion (2012), George Clooney's The Monuments Men (2014), The Hunger Games: Mockingjay (2014) and Captain America: Civil War (2016).

 In 2019, the love story Dream Factory conquered the European cinema screens.
 The starting point is true events: the construction of the Berlin Wall and the closure of the German-German border on August 13, 1961, brings the international co-productions to a close, affects the film studio and is the stroke of fate for the two main characters, a German extra and a French dance double, who are separated by the events.
 With this, the Babelsberg film studio was working on a part of its own story.

-Recent co-productions of Studio Babelsberg include Matrix 4 (2021), Uncharted (2022) and Retribution (2022).
+Recent co-productions of Studio Babelsberg include The Matrix Resurrections (2021), Uncharted (2022) and Retribution (2022).

-Recent TV series are Babylon Berlin (2016-2022), Dark (2017-2020) and 1899 (2021/2022).
+Recent TV series are Babylon Berlin (2016–2022), Dark (2017–2020) and 1899 (2021/2022).

 In 2021, the largest permanent virtual production stage in Europe was set up in Studio Babelsberg for the major European Netflix production 1899.
 The studio is operated by Dark Bay GmbH, which is managed by Baran Bo Odar and Jantje Friese.
 Netflix and the investment bank of the state of Brandenburg financed the project.
 In order to raise the necessary funds, Netflix has committed to realizing several projects in the Dark Bay studio in the coming years.
 The Brandenburg Ministry of Economic Affairs funded the project with around two million euros.